microsoft/CSS-Exchange/README.md

 This cmdlet will collect all relevant data regarding IIS Logs (within the last 3 days by default) and all RPC type logs from the servers EXCH1 and EXCH2 and store them at the default location of “C:\MS_Logs_Collection”

 *.\ExchangeLogCollector.ps1 -Servers EXCH1,EXCH2 -IISLogs -RPCLogs*

+#Parameters

+FilePath - The Location of where you would like the data to be copied over to.
+This location must be the same and accessible on all servers if you use the Servers parameter.

+Servers - An array of servers that you would like to collect data from.

+EWSLogs - Collects the EWS Logs from the Exchange Server.

+IISLogs - Collects the IIS Logs from the Exchange Server, this will also collect the Httperr logs from the server as well.
+On Exchange 2010, we collect it only from the default IIS log location.

+DailyPerformanceLogs - Collects the daily performance logs.

+ManagedAvailability - Collects Managed Availability (MA) Logs.

+Experfwiz - Collects Experfwiz data from the server.
+It will only be able to do this if we can find the path from logman.

+RPCLogs - Collects the RPC Logs from the Server.

+EASLogs - Collects the Exchange Active Sync Logs.

+ECPLogs - Collects the ECP Logs from the Server.

+AutoDLogs - Collects the AutoD Logs from the Server.

+OWALogs - Collects the OWA Logs from the Server.

+ADDriverLogs - Collects the AD Driver Logs from the Server.

+SearchLogs - Collects the Search Logs from the Server.

+HighAvailabilityLogs - Collects the High Availability Logs from the Server.

+MapiLogs - Collects the Mapi Logs from the Server.

+MessageTrackingLogs - Collects the Message Tracking Logs from the Server.

+HubProtocolLogs - Collects the Hub Protocol Logs from the Server.

+HubConnectivityLogs - Collects the Hub Connectivity Logs from the Server.

+FrontEndConnectivityLogs - Collects the Front End Connectivity Logs from the Server.

+FrontEndProtocolLogs - Collects the Front End Protocol Logs from the Server.

+MailboxConnectivityLogs - Collects the Mailbox Connectivity Logs from the Server.

+MailboxProtocolLogs - Collects the Mailbox Protocol Logs from the Server.

+QueueInformationThisServer - Collects the Queue Information from the Server.

+ReceiveConnectors - Collects the Recive Connector Information from the Server.

+SendConnectors - Collects the Send Connector Information from the ORG.

+DAGInformation - Collects DAG Information from the Server.

+GetVdirs - Collects the Virtual Directories of the environment.

+TransportConfig - Collects the Transport Configuration from the Server.

+DefaultTransportLogging - Collects the default logging enabled on an out of the box Exchange Server.

+Exmon - Collects Exmon information from the Server.

+ServerInfo - Collects general server information from the server.

+CollectAllLogsBasedOnDaysWorth - Collects all the logs based off DaysWorth instead of just the default logs of IIS and Daily Performance due to their size by default.

+DiskCheckOverride - Overrides the process of checking for enough free space on the server before collecting the data.
+As this collection of data can get rather large.

+AppSysLogs - Collects the Application, System, and MSExchange Management.

+AllPossibleLogs - Enables the collection of all default logging collection on the Server.

+NoZip - Disables the ability to automatically zip up the data on the server.

+SkipEndCopyOver - If the Servers parameter is used, by default we will attempt to collect all the data back over to the local server after all the data was collected on each server.

+DaysWorth - The number of days to go back from today for log collection.

+DatabaseFailoverIssue - Enables Daily Performance Logs, High Availability Logs, Managed Availability logs, and DAG Information collections.

+Experfwiz_LogmanName - Sets the name of how to collect Experfwiz data from logman.
+Use only if a different log collection name is used within the experfwiz script.

+Exmon_LogmanName - Sets the name of how to collect Exmon data from logman.
+Use only if a different log collection name is used within the experfwiz script.

+AcceptEULA - Bypass the disclaimer for using the script.